codegik/architecture/poc-tracker/architecture.md

 - **Message Queue**: SQS for asynchronous processing and video generation jobs

-# 11. 🥞 Technology Stack
+# 11. 🥞 Technology Stack (TBD: need to detail more)

 **Backend Services**:
 - Languages: Java 24+ with Spring Boot framework